nekitmm/starnet/README.md

 2. Where exactly do I put weights of the network?

-All the files you download should be in one folder: all the files with extention .py (starnet.py, train.py, transform.py, etc.) should be in the same folder with weights for the network (model.ckpt.data-00000-of-00001, model.ckpt.index, model.ckpt.meta, etc.)
+All the files you download should be in one folder: all the files with extension .py (starnet.py, train.py, transform.py, etc.) should be in the same folder with weights for the network (model.ckpt.data-00000-of-00001, model.ckpt.index, model.ckpt.meta, etc.)

 <center><h1>Some Troubleshooting</h1></center>